This problem was given out at the 2008 Santa Clara Valley Mathematics Field Day competition.

 A triangular number, Tn = 1+2+3+ ... + n.
 There are some triangular numbers which are the products of three consecutive positive integers.
 For example, T3 = 1+2+3 = 1*2*3.
 Also, T22736 = 1+2+3+...+22736 = 636*637*638 = 258474216.
 NOTE: 258474216 is the largest of these numbers.

-It turns out that there are exactly six triangular numbers which are the products of three integers.
+It turns out that there are exactly six triangular numbers which are the products of three consecutive integers.

 Write a program that fills in the following table where TFTN# represents the index of the "Three Factors of Triangular Numbers."
 They are labeled A through F since they don't correspond to the indexes you will need to get the sums and products.